If you get Housing Benefit that you are not entitled to, it is called an overpayment. Some reasons for an overpayment are:

 We can ask the Department of Work and Pensions (DWP) to take the money you owe us out of benefits they pay you.
 They will write to you if they agree to do this.
 You will need to contact them rather than us if you aren’t happy with the deductions they decide to make.
 If you stop getting benefits before you have repaid all the money, we will try to make an agreement with you about clearing the balance.

-Send an invoice
+Send an overpayment invoice for you to pay

 If we have sent you an overpayment invoice, you can pay either online or over the phone.

-If you are struggling to repay the invoice, we might be able to consider an arrangement amount so you pay the overpayment back over a longer period.
+If you are struggling to repay the money, we might be able to consider an arrangement amount so you pay the overpayment back over a longer period.
 To ask us to consider an arrangement amount, fill in the financial statement form.
 You will need to know all of your income and outgoings.

 Online